 Mary Anne Abella Alfonso

-The Learning Child School currently offers a preschool program, offering the following levels:
+The Learning Child School offers a preschool program, offering the following levels:

 - Babies (1 -1.10 years old)

 - Nursery 1 (3.1 – 4 years old)